 Indiana: Three Carrots, Indianapolis

-Currently nestled in the City Market, Three Carrots, will soon open a new location in Fountain Square.
+Originally nestled in the City Market, Three Carrots, now has a second location in Fountain Square.
 If you can resist the call of avocado toast, try the seitan—it’s made in-house.

 Iowa: Trumpet Blossom Café, Iowa City

 With a tagline like, “we’re here to make you feel better,” it’s hard to go wrong.
-Trumpet Blossom Café is an organic, plant-based restaurant that serves seriously beautiful and delicious dishes like glazed mushrooms with red wine tomato sauce, deep-fried herbed polenta cakes, olive tapenade, balsamic reduction, and toasted walnuts.
+Trumpet Blossom Café is an organic, plant-based restaurant that serves seriously beautiful and delicious dishes.

 Kansas: Lotus Leaf Café, Wichita